altLab/photon-resin-calibration/README.md

 ---
 Kudos to @Reonarudo for finding what makes .photon files tick.
 Check his project to convert images into .photon files (here)[https://github.com/Reonarudo/pcb2photon]

+Kudos to Toby1kanobi in the anycubic owners forum for translating and cleaning up the gcode file used to switch modes in the printer